pingcap/tidb/docs/design/2020-01-24-collations.md

 ##### Option 1

-Add a series of new collations named with the suffix "`_np_bin`"(meaning "NO PADDING BINARY"), for example, `utf8mb4_np_bin`.
+Add a series of new collatins named with the suffix "`_np_bin`"(meaning "NO PADDING BINARY"), for example, `utf8mb4_np_bin`.
 Such new collations don't exist in MySQL, but they're the "real ones" used by current TiDB.
 After upgrading to newer TiDB versions, all old collations are shown as "`_np_bin`", MySQL collations behave the same with MySQL.

 Pros: Requirement 1.a, 2, 3 and 4 are met.